-They started with the task of delivering valentine day presents and ended up performing an impromptu bl skit.
-As he drank water like a spectator, fellow seiyuu Jun Oosuka only mentioned “Oh, 81 [Produce] is really open-minded”.
+They started with the task of delivering valentine’s day presents and ended up performing an impromptu BL skit.
+As he drank water like a spectator, fellow seiyuu Jun Oosuka only said “Oh, 81 [Produce] is really open-minded”.

 At another event, Sanrio Danshi’s special event while the anime was airing with the whole cast, Eguchi was also unstoppable, between kissing his mascot and trying to explain his character in his dandy voice, there was no shortage of funny moments.

-Back in 2013, Eguchi announced that he had created his jewelry line, to which he named of “Perusona”, and also mentioned that he’d be the head designer for the brand.
+Back in 2013, Eguchi announced that he had created his jewelry line, which he named “Perusona”, and also mentioned that he’d be the head designer for the brand.

-At the time, the first item he’d designed was a pendant and it launched at December 8th of the year.
+At the time, the first item he’d designed as a pendant and launched on December 8th of the year.
 It is called Perusona The Hatena Pendant.

-It is no mistake that Eguchi is a curry lover, in fact he has mentioned several times in different occasions.
-Such is his passion for this dish that he does not even tolerate other bad-mouthing curry in front of him.
+It is no mistake that Eguchi is a curry lover, in fact, he has mentioned several times on different occasions.
+Such is his passion for this dish, that he does not even tolerate others bad-mouthing curry in front of him.

-Seiyuu nowadays have to take care of their looks and have a certain image to uphold to, however Eguchi does not seem to abide by those rules.
+Seiyuu nowadays have to take care of their looks and have a certain image to uphold, however, Eguchi does not seem to abide by those rules.
 Whenever he has the opportunity, Eguchi displays his goofy face with no restraint.